pavelhurt/fv-toolbar/Readme.md

 ## Demo

-  1. into fv-toolbar
+  1.into fv-toolbar

-  2. run`$ component build`
+  2.run

+    $ component build

-  3. open demo.html in your browser
+  3.open demo.html in your browser

 ## API